hbseo/desktop_calculator/README.md

 # **Compiling**

-To compile Serious, downloads 'Serious/Serious.java'.
+To compile Serious, downloads 'Serious'.
 Then open your terminal and type 'javac Serious.java'.
 To run the generated class file, type 'java Serious'.